kumahq/kuma-demo/vagrant/README.md

 # Universal Deployment Guide

-In directory, you will find the necessary files and instruction to get Kuma up and running in universal mode via Vagrant.
+In this repository, you will find the necessary files and instruction to get Kuma up and running in universal mode via Vagrant.

-When running in Universal mode, there is two ways to store Kuma's state: in-memory or PostgreSQL.
+When running in universal mode, there are two ways to store Kuma's state: in-memory or PostgreSQL.
 The first option stores all the state in-memory.
-This means that restarting Kuma will delete all the data.
-Only recommend when playing with Kuma locally.
-We will be using this option for the following demo.
-The second option is to utilize a PostgreSQL database to store its state.
-The PostgreSQL database and schema will have to be initialized accordingly to the installation instructions.
+This means that all data will be deleted on restart.
+This mode is only recommended for use when running locally.
+The second option is to utilize a PostgreSQL database to store state.The PostgreSQL database and schema will have to be initialized according to the installation instructions.

+For the purposes of this demo we will use in-memory.

 ### 1. Vagrant Setup

 We'll be using Vagrant to deploy our application and demonstrate Kuma's capabilities in universal mode.
-Please follow Vagrant's [installation guide](https://www.vagrantup.com/intro/getting-started/install.html) to have it set up correctly before proceeding on this guide.
+Please follow Vagrant's [installation guide](https://www.vagrantup.com/intro/getting-started/install.html) to have it set up correctly before proceeding.

-### 2. Deploy Kuma's sample marketplace application
+### 2. Run Kuma's sample marketplace application

-You can deploy the sample marketplace application via the Vagrantfile provided in this directory.
+Run the following command to run the sample marketplace application via the Vagrantfile provided in this repository:

 ```
 $ vagrant up
 ```

-This will deploy our demo marketplace application and Kuma split across multiple machines:
+This will start our demo marketplace application and Kuma split across multiple machines:

 1. The first machine hosts the Kuma control plane.
 2. The second machine will host our frontend application that allows you to visually interact with the marketplace